antfu/antfu.me/pages/giving-talks.md

 # Giving Talks

 Hey!
 My name is [Anthony Fu](/).
-I am a fanatical open sourceror living in Paris.
+I am a fanatical open sourceror living in Tokyo.
 I am focusing on many areas in frontend like Vite, Vue, Nuxt, DX, CSS, etc.

 [Here are the talks I have given](/talks).